outofoffice3/policy-general/README.md

   "scope": "all" // valid values = roles, user or all }
 ```
+In this example, you would need to ensure that the IAM role's:
+- `arn:aws:iam::123456789101:role/your-role-name`
+- `arn:aws:iam::098765432109:role/your-role-name`

-So in this example, you would need to ensure that the IAM role's specified above, `arn:aws:iam::123456789101:role/your-role-name` and `arn:aws:iam::098765432109:role/your-role-name` both have a trust policy allowing the lambda function's execution role to assume it.
-For example, below is a sample trust policy :
+both have a trust policy allowing the lambda function's execution role to assume it.
+Below is a sample trust policy :

 ```json
 {